The average press release gets ignored by 99% of journalists.

 I know what you’re thinking: Guest blogging?
 Seriously?

 It is true that guest blogging purely for getting backlinks is spammy and a waste of time.
-But guest blogging for influence and traffic should still be a part of your media relations strategy.
+However, guest blogging for influence and traffic should still be a part of your media relations strategy.

-The backlinks are just an added bonus.
+The backlinks are just a bonus.

 For example, last year I wrote a guest post on the Moz blog that generated 140 comments from a hyper-targeted audience.